top of page

 Sindri, the six year old Icelandic stallion featured in Lesson 2.
 Sindri shows you how to take the head-lowering lesson beyond basics to develop soft, light control.

 Gregor, a twelve year old approved Dutch warmblood stallion.
-Gregor was bred to be an Olympic-level performer, but his original trainers used too much force with him. he became instead an aggressive, dangerous, come-at-you-with-his-teeth horse.
-On the tape you’ll see how his present owner takes him through the head lowering lessons to a place of calmness where he can learn to trust people.
+Gregor was bred to be an Olympic-level performer, but his original trainers used too much force with him.
+He became instead an aggressive, dangerous, come-at-you-with-his-teeth horse.
+In the lesson you’ll see how his present owner takes him through the head lowering lessons to a place of calmness where he can learn to trust people.

 Blitz, a six year old quarter horse.
-Blitz is a good-natured, easy going horse.
+Blitz is a good natured, easy going horse.
 His issue isn’t fear, so much as it is balance.
 Under saddle Blitz is stiff and above the bit.
-The head-lowering exercise teaches his teenage owner how to be rounder and more forward in his gaits.
+The head-lowering exercise teaches his teenage owner how to ask Blitz to be rounder and more forward in his gaits.
 Blitz’s lesson show you how to take the ground exercises and connect them to riding.

 This DVD was first produced in 2001